Sumatran short-tailed python: Description

 The Sumatran short-tailed python has narrow subocular scales between the bottom of the eye and the top of the labial scales.
 The parietal scales do not join each other.
 P. curtus and P. breitensteini can be distinguished by the frontal and parietal scales on the tops of their heads.
 In both P. brongersmai and P. breitensteini, the parietal scales join.

 Adults grow to 1.1–1.5 m in length and are heavily built.
 The tail is extremely short relative to the overall length.
 The color pattern consists of a beige, tan, or grayish-brown ground color overlaid with blotches that are reddish in color.

 Distribution and habitat

-The Sumatran short-tailed python occurs in Sumatra, Riau Archipelago, Lingga Islands, Bangka Islands, Mentawai Islands and Kalimantan.
+The Sumatran short-tailed python occurs in Sumatra and Siberut.

 It inhabits rainforests, marshes, swamps, and the vicinity of river banks and streams.

 Behaviour and ecology

 The Sumatran short-tailed python feeds on mammals and birds.

 Reproduction

 The Sumatran short-tailed python is oviparous, and females seldom lay more than a dozen large eggs.
 The female remains coiled around the eggs during the incubation period, and may shiver to produce heat if surrounding temperatures drop below 90 F. The hatchlings emerge after 2.5 to 3.0 months and are about 30 cm long.